Model rankings

 This is a ranking based off my taste.

-1. The undisputed top here: it folds the little strengths you see lower in the stack into something cohesive top to bottom.
+2. Hard to beat on cohesion: it folds the little strengths you see lower in the stack into something cohesive top to bottom.
 Even iteration one’s terminal concept (not usually my thing) reads tasteful: the refresh animation and how the terminal loads feel intentional.
 Iteration two’s editorial layout is my favorite, with cards that ease away slightly on hover.
 Great micro-detail, full-page cohesion, and a first prompt you could plausibly ship.
-That “first generation is prod-shaped” thing is real.
+That “first generation is prod-shaped” thing is real; 4.7 just raised the floor on the rest.